pachamaltese/janeaustenr/cran-comments.md

 ## Release summary

-This is the fourth CRAN release of janeaustenr.
-I am submitting a new release to realign the factor order in the `austen_books` function with publication order.
+This is the fifth CRAN release of janeaustenr.
+I just submitted a release over the weekend to realign the factor order in the `austen_books` function with publication order, but I did it incorrectly; this release fixes the error.
+I apologize for submitting another release so soon.
+I have written [several unit tests](https://github.com/juliasilge/janeaustenr/blob/master/tests/testthat/test_austen_books.R) to make sure I don't make this kind of error in the future.

 ## Test environments